BAkinmarin/filmreview/README.md

 - Introduce polling system for film review requests and highlight on feature page.

 - Introduce functionality for users to sort through existing film reviews by Genre.

+- Introduce section for users to view what films are yet to be released and their release date.

 [Back to Top](#ux)